-- m The mover of an amendment has no right of reply at the end of debate on it. - Note that the work of the w - o Unless permitted by the Chair of the meeting, a councillor may speak once in the debate on a motion except: - to speak on an amendment moved by another councillor; - ii. to move or speak on another amendment if the motion has been amended since he last spoke; - iii. to make a point of order; - iv. to give a personal explanation; or - v. in exercise of a right of reply. - p During the debate of a motion, a councillor may interrupt only on a point of order or a personal explanation and the councillor who was interrupted shall stop speaking.
+- m The mover of an amendment has no right of reply at the end of debate on it. - n Where a series of amendments to an original motion are carried, the mover of the original motion shall have a right of reply either at the end of debate of the first amendment or at the very end of debate on the final substantive motion immediately before it is put to the vote. - o Unless permitted by the Chair of the meeting, a councillor may speak once in the debate on a motion except: - i. to speak on an amendment moved by another councillor; - ii. to move or speak on another amendment if the motion has been amended since he last spoke; - iii. to make a point of order; - iv. to give a personal explanation; or - v. in exercise of a right of reply. - p During the debate of a motion, a councillor may interrupt only on a point of order or a personal explanation and the councillor who was interrupted shall stop speaking.
 A councillor raising a point of order shall identify the standing order which he/she considers has been breached or specify the other irregularity in the proceedings of the meeting he is concerned about. - q A point of order shall be decided by the Chair of the meeting and his decision shall be final. - r When a motion is under debate, no other motion shall be moved except: - i. to amend the motion; - ii. to proceed to the next business; - iii. to adjourn the debate; - iv. to put the motion to a vote; - v. to ask a person to be no longer heard or to leave the meeting; - vi. to refer a motion to a committee or sub-committee for consideration; - vii. to exclude the public and press; - viii. to adjourn the meeting; or - ix. to suspend particular standing order(s) excepting those which reflect mandatory statutory requirements. - s Before an original or substantive motion is put to the vote, the Chair of the meeting shall be satisfied that the motion has been sufficiently debated and that the mover of the motion under debate has exercised or waived his right of reply.